-6. Where a developer proposes to discharge groundwater into a public sewer, a groundwater discharge permit will be required.
+- 6 Where a developer proposes to discharge groundwater into a public sewer, a groundwater discharge permit will be required.
 Groundwater discharges typically result from construction site dewatering, deep excavations, basement infiltration, borehole installation, testing and site remediation.
-Groundwater permit enquiries should be directed to Thames Water's Risk

-Management Team by telephoning 020 8507 4890 or by emailing wwqriskmanagement@thameswater.co.uk.
-Application forms should be completed on line via www.thameswater.co.uk/wastewaterquality.
-Any discharge made without a permit is deemed illegal and may result in prosecution under the provisions of the Water Industry Act 1991.

-7. Thames Water will aim to provide customers with a minimum pressure of 10m head (approx 1 bar) and a flow rate of 9 litres/minute at the point where it leaves Thames Waters pipes.
+Groundwater permit enquiries should be directed to Thames Water's Risk Management telephoning 020 8507 4890 or by emailing wwgriskmanagement@thameswater.co.uk.
+Application forms should completed on line via www.thameswater.co.uk/wastewaterquality.
+Any discharge made without a permit is deemed illegal and may result in prosecution under the provisions of the Water Industry Act 1991. - Thames Water will aim to provide customers with a minimum pressure of 10m head (approx 1 bar) and a flow rate of 9 litres/minute at the point where it leaves Thames Waters pipes.
 The developer should take account of this minimum pressure in the design of the proposed development.

+The application was deferred at the last committee 09.04.14 to allow the applicant to submit a plan overlaying the existing and proposed footprints and for a Highways Officer to attend the meeting.